aiveeKeiSoriano/aiveeKeiSoriano/README.md

 Teacher can create a session, add students and can share a unique link with students.
 When a student opens the portal and answers something, it appears on the teacher's dashboard real time.

-It was made with ReactJS with Material UI library, and Redux for the state management.
-Firebase is used both for storing the sessions and the authentication.
-It accepts login with Google.
+Front-end:
+- ReactJS
+- Redux
+- Material UI

+Back-end database and authentication:
+- Firebase firestore
+- Firebase login with Google authentication

 Here is a [link](https://optimistic-agnesi-f901f6.netlify.app/) to the teacher's dashboard for you to try it.